Scoring in Gaelic games: Changes

 In 1892 the goal was changed to be worth five points.

 In 1896 the goal was reduced to three points, and has held that value ever since.

 In 1910 the side posts were removed, and the H-shaped goalposts introduced.
 Now, a point had to go over the crossbar.

-Since 2012 a sideline cut has been worth two points in Camogie.
+Since 2012, a sideline cut has been worth two points in camogie.

-Since 2020 a '45 has been worth two points in ladies' Gaelic Football if it goes straight over without a deflection, otherwise it is worth one point.
+Since 2020, a "45" has been worth two points in ladies' Gaelic Football if it goes straight over without a deflection; otherwise it is worth one point.

 Modern experiments

 In the 2005 National Hurling League two points were awarded for a point scored from a sideline cut in hurling, in recognition of the difficulty of this skill (typically only about one-fifth of such efforts are successful).

 The idea of increasing the value of the goal to 4 points has come up repeatedly in recent years.

+The 2024 Interprovincial Football Championship saw several experimental rules, including a goal being worth 4 points and 2 points being awarded for kicking the ball over the crossbar from outside a 40 m arc.
+Umpires waved a red flag to indicate the 2-pointer, similar to international rules football.
+Scores were written in the format "Connacht 4-5-11 (37), Leinster 1-2-7 (15)."

+The new Football Review Committee (FRC) rule changes were adopted in 2024, including 2 points when the ball is kicked over the crossbar and between the posts from outside the 20-metre line and outside a 40-metre arc (whose centre is at the middle of the goal-line).
+An orange flag is waved for a 2-pointer instead of the red flag that was used previously; this means the three colours of the Irish flag are used.

 Frequency

 An oft-repeated aphorism, especially with regard to Gaelic football, is "points win games" or "take your points and the goals will come."
 This has become especially true in recent decades: in the mid-1970s, games in the All-Ireland Senior Football Championship averaged 3.5 goals, but in the 2000s this had fallen to 1 goal per game.
 Martin Breheny observed "Improved fitness levels, more mobile defenders, and better defensive techniques have combined to seal off attackers' approach routes, making the goal an endangered species."
 Raising the value to 4 or even 5 points has been suggested.

 In hurling, goals per game has decreased from a peak of 4.18 per game in 1983, in part because of a rule change that banned handpassed goals.